Query Expansion in the Age of Pre-trained and Large Language Models: A Comprehensive Survey: Application Domains and Use Cases

 \section{Application Domains and Use Cases}

-This section reviews where query expansion matters in practice and how traditional methods and PLM/LLM-based approaches are instantiated across domains.
-We emphasize the mismatch patterns that QE must bridge, what evidence exists that PLM/LLM-based QE helps beyond classical techniques, and the remaining deployment constraints.
+This section reviews where query expansion (QE) matters in practice and how traditional methods and PLM/LLM-based approaches are instantiated across domains.
+We focus on the mismatch patterns QE must bridge, such as short queries versus rich documents, lay versus technical vocabulary, and natural language versus code symbols.
+We also summarize what evidence and signals are typically available in each domain, including logs, taxonomies, ontologies, bilingual resources, dialogue history, and repositories.
+Finally, we highlight the deployment constraints that shape feasible instantiations, including latency budgets, the risk of drift or hallucination, and validity constraints.

+Table~\ref{tab:master_domain_matrix} provides a compact overview of these application domains, highlighting the dominant mismatch/constraints and the evidence sources typically available for QE.